Milan Metro Line 4: Route

+↑ Out-of-system interchange at Missori;

 Rolling stock

 The line uses Hitachi Rail Italy Driverless Metro automatic driverless trains.

 The line will be operated by 37 four-car EMUs manufactured by Hitachi Rail Italy at Reggio Calabria.
 Because of production problems caused by the COVID-19 pandemic, some were sent to Hitachi Newton Aycliffe in England for final fitting out.